akimd/bison/examples/c/README.md

 push-parser model.

 ## bistromathic - all the bells and whistles
-This example demonstrates the best practices when using Bison.
+This example demonstrates best practices when using Bison.
+- Its hand-written scanner tracks locations.
 - Its interface is pure.
-- Its hand-written scanner tracks locations.
+- Its interface is "incremental", well suited for interaction: it uses the push-parser API to feed the parser with the incoming tokens.
+- It features an interactive command line with completion based on the parser state, based on `yyexpected_tokens`.
 - It uses a custom syntax error with location, lookahead correction and token internationalization.
 - It supports debug traces with semantic values.